WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti9.pli.md

 ---
-title: Lobhapariññā sutta - Completely Understanding Greed
+title: Lobhapariññā sutta - Completely Comprehending Greed
-description: One is incapable of ending suffering without directly knowing, not completely understanding greed, without the mind not detaching from it and without abandoning it.
-One is capable of ending suffering by directly knowing, by fully understanding greed, with the mind detaching from it, and by abandoning it.
+description: One is incapable of ending suffering without directly knowing, not completely comprehending greed, without the mind not detaching from it and without abandoning it.
+One is capable of ending suffering by directly knowing, by fully comprehending greed, with the mind detaching from it, and by abandoning it.
 fetter: sensual desire, greed
-tags: suffering, greed, understanding, detachment, abandoning, iti
+tags: suffering, greed, wisdom, detachment, abandoning, iti
 id: iti9
 ---